 As technology continues to advance at a rapid pace, so does healthcare.
 Basic patient care, the treatment of diseases and medical research are now so intertwined with technology that seemingly every day brings a new discovery that transforms medicine.

-Technological advances in healthcare offer patients the hope, and sometimes the very real promise, of solving medical issues that can be debilitating and life threatening.
+Advances in healthcare technology offer patients the hope, and sometimes the very real promise, of solving medical issues that can be debilitating and life threatening.
 From addiction to chronic pain, technology is changing healthcare.
 Here is a look at several areas of medicine and patient care that are benefiting from health technology.

 Bringing the Doctor to You